 Would statehood threaten that important part of Puerto Rico’s economy?

 First, how much is tourism doing for the economy?
 A report from the Federal Reserve Bank of New York describes the economy as “stagnant” and points to the laborforce participation rate, which is one of the lowest in the world.
 The top employer in Puerto Rico is the government, and the second largest employer is Walmart.
 Not only is the economy as a whole stagnant, but, according to Caribbean Business, tourism in particular has remained frustratingly stagnant while other Caribbean destinations grow.

 A 2019 report from Tourism Economics is more specific.
 Tourism accounts for just 1.8% of Puerto Rico’s jobs and directly contributes only 2.5% of the total Gross Domestic Product.
 Visitor spending fell by 15% after Hurricane Maria in 2017 and a further 9% in 2018.
 However, 2019 and 2020 saw increases before the pandemic, leaving the tourism industry just slightly better off than in 2013.

 Puerto Rico shut down for three months in response to the coronavirus pandemic.
-The territory will welcome tourists back in July, but will still require some restrictions.
+The territory is welcoming tourists back, but will still require some restrictions.
 On the other hand, the new Gold Star program is designed to focus on the safety of post-COVID-19 travel to Puerto Rico compared with other Caribbean destinations which have been less rigorous.

 Changes from statehood?